atharva-malik/deal-or-no-deal/README.md

 # Deal or no Deal

 This game is clone of the popular show, Deal or no Deal.
-It comes with a wide variety of features like, user login and sign up, multiplayer, background music, CLI interface, settings, multiple tutorials, etcetera.
+It comes with a wide variety of features like, user login and sign up, multiplayer, background music, CLI interface, settings, multiple tutorials, Web app interface, etcetera.
 It is fully functional and extremely easy to use!

 ## Features

 - Easy to use
-- Thoroughly commented and easily editable code
+- Thoroughly commented and easily editable python code
 - Comes with basic CLI interface
+- Comes with basic Web app interface
 - Comes with a basic user login and sign up system
 - Encrypted password storage for extra security
-- Background music to help you concentrate
+- Background music to help you concentrate in-game

-## Technologies Used
+## Technologies Used (CLI)

 This console application uses 2 main technologies on the front end, [Python 3.10] and the [simple-colors] module, but uses lots of different technologies in the background like the keyboard module (to take user input in a more intuitive manner) and [PyGame] (to help with the background music)

+## Technologies Used (Web app)

+This web application uses 2 main technologies on the front end, [Python 3.10] and the [flask] module, but uses lots of different technologies in the background like JavaScript (to make the web app more interactive and functional, even offline) and [PyGame] (to help with the background music)

 ## Installation